 (except bank holidays)

-With the kind support of PXL-MAD School of Arts, the City of Hasselt, the Province of Limburg and the Flemish Authorities.
+With the kind support of PXL-MAD School of Arts and the Flemish Government.